Page Loading

 How Scotland supports fintech

-If it’s happening in the sector, FinTech Scotland are very likely to play a part.
-They have the silver level of ‘Cluster Excellence’ accreditation, the highest in the UK and Europe.
+If it’s happening in the sector, FinTech Scotland is very likely to play a part.
+It's attained the silver level of ‘Cluster Excellence’ accreditation, the highest in the UK and Europe.

 The fintech sector at a glance

-Diversify your skills in Scotland across a range of innovation categories, including payments, blockchain and cryptocurrency, open finance, regtech and security, lending, personal finance, and wealth management.
+Diversify your skills in Scotland across a range of innovation categories, including:

 Advanced research and development

-The Financial Regulation Innovation Lab is Scotland’s flagship collaboration between FinTech Scotland, Glasgow, and Strathclyde universities.
+The Financial Regulation Innovation Lab is Scotland’s flagship collaboration between FinTech Scotland and Glasgow and Strathclyde universities.
 It brings together industry partners, fintech entrepreneurs, universities, and regulators to revolutionise the future of financial regulation and fintech innovation.
-It reflects the immense support for the sector, and the UK government’s commitment to the high-growth potential of Scottish fintech innovation.
+It reflects the immense support for the sector, and the Scottish government’s commitment to the high-growth potential of Scottish fintech innovation.

-Bring your skills to Scotland and grow with our leading international fintech hub.
+Bring your skills to Scotland and grow your career in our leading international fintech hub.

 Quality of life